sajibcse68/sajibkhan.com/blogs/how-https-works-and-why-Its-Important.md

 date: '2024-12-16'
 description: 'Learn how HTTPS protects your online privacy, keeps your messages safe, and ensures you&apos;re connecting with the right websites.
 Discover why it&apos;s the internet\’s superhero! 🛡️🚀'
 categories:
-  - learning
-meta:
-  keywords:
   - web development
   - https
   - learning
 ---

 ![How HTTPS Works and Why It's Important?](/images/blogs/how-https-works-and-why-Its-Important.webp "How HTTPS Works and Why It's Important?")